 Worked Example: Cuboid Diagonal

 This study notes covers Worked Example: Cuboid Diagonal within Pythagoras in 3D for GCSE Mathematics.
 Revise Pythagoras in 3D in Geometry & Measures for GCSE Mathematics with 12 exam-style questions and 2 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 4 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 4 of 5 in this topic.
 Use this study notes to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position